Harusiyi’s homecoming

 He introduces himself in totem verse, and alien children chuckle, their mothers squirming to the onomatopoeia of farting birds; itself the fulcrum of Hungwe praise poetry.
 Zheve scoops a gourdful of beer and theatrically pours it evenly across Dadai’s back.
 The goat does not shift.

 In the meantime, Musindo is narrating his observations in real-time behind his recorder, cool as a cucumber, like a golf tournament commentator, “He scoops yet another gourdful of delicious beer and stretches his arm to try again.
 Oh no, they’re stopping him, or he’ll finish the beer before we get the chance to taste it.
-Next in line is Mai Bhibho, one of Harusiyi’s closest friends.
+Next in line is Mai Bhiridha, one of Harusiyi’s closest friends.
 Perhaps because she brewed the beer, the goat will shake.
 Let’s see…”

 Ngundu ngundungu, ngundu ngundungu!